RodrigoCSoares/heart-disease-classification/README.md

 # heart-disease-classification
-This is a project that aims to build a heart disease classification using R.
+This is a project that aims to build a heart disease classifier using R.